Kattusite/linguistics-db/README.md

 To-Do
 ========
+* Add Headings to the results pane (and generally reorganize - perhaps split into a query tab on the left and a results tab on the right. ) -- Headings for "implicational", "logical", "list"
+* BUG: Clicking ".. languages matched .." now RESUBMITS the post request, even if the query terms have changed, so it replaces the entire pane with possibly new (undesired) results.
+Instead I should make it so that the language lists are always generated and sent, but they are hidden until the ".. languages matched .." button is clicked.
+The "Toggle List Mode" button can probably be eliminated entirely.
 * Add more info to the replies (Have the server help generate them dynamically) -- FOr instance, Most languages (28 / 34) contain at least 1 of unrounded high central vowels --> Most languages (28 / 34) contain at least 1 of unrounded high central vowels (like [a, e, i, o, u])